TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ### A &rarr; _We opted for the _On-demand capacity mode_ for KDS:-_

-Our data stream must scale automatically whenever there're variations in the workload.
+--> Our data stream _must scale automatically_ whenever there're variations in the workload.

-> **We do NOT need to manually handle shard capacities, It'll automatically scale based on the influx of data** 👍
+> **We do not need to manually handle shard capacities, it'll automatically scale based on the influx of streaming data** 👍

 </br>

 ### B &rarr; Had to optimize on the thread management mechanism

-#### Approach - I
+#### **Approach I** - wherein we exclusively used ExecutorService
-&rarr; When we relied only on `ExecutorService`:-

-Whenever we're submitting tasks to the  `ExecutorService`, they operate asynchronously.
-It immediately returns the `future` object --> That's something we use for monitoring the task's status & retrieving results later.
+--> **Initially, we utilized _only_ ExecutorService to manage our pool of threads.**
+NOTE:- _This setup created a partially asynchronous workflow._

+Why partially asynchronous?
+While ExecutorService enables concurrent execution, allowing multiple tasks or threads to run in parallel, it only manages the submission of these tasks asynchronously.
+The retrieval of results, on the other hand, involves a blocking operation.

+> _Thus, while task submission occurs asynchronously, retrieving the results using the Future object does not._

 </br>

-> **Potential Red Flag** 🚩:- Future.get() forces the calling thread to wait, until the task completes(till it retrieves the result).
+> **Potential Red Flag** 🚩: The `Future.get()` method compels the calling thread to wait until the task completes which means we'e blocking the thread.
+> NOT RECOMMENDED.

 </br>

 ### How did we overcome this challenge then?

-We had to quickly tranform our approach.
+We had to quickly transform our approach.
 We anyhow had to get a fully asynchronuos workflow for sending data to Kinesis :

 **--> _Integrated `CompletableFuture` + `ExecutorService`_**